carlydekock/mc-exercise/FUBAR.md

 ### What did the giraffe say to the lemur?
 ### Give up?
 Ok, I don't actually know either.
 I was really wanting to know.

+### YOU GUYS I HAVE THIS AMAZING IDEA!!!!!

+aorisetnaoirsetnaorisetnaorisetn
+arsdthneoawfoydlthafodp
+awfduolahrsdoenarshd